dart-lang/site-www/src/_guides/language/analysis-options.md

     implicit-dynamic: false
 {% endprettify %}

+You can use the flags together or separately;
+both default to `true`.
+The presence of either flag, regardless of value, enables the Dart 2 type system.

 {% comment %}
 **PENDING:
 Do we still require strong-mode: true to make the analyzer using Dart 2 semantics?